levieggert/KeyboardAssistant/README.md

 The KeyboardAssistant class is the main class you will be using for positioning UIViews above the device keyboard.
 Currently, this class supports one option for repositioning views above the keyboard which is utilizing a UIScrollView.
 However, if you don't wish to use a UIScrollView, you can still take advantage of using KeyboardAssistant to notify you of position changes for your own custom positioning.

 In the future I may add support for more options.
-However, my personal preference is to use a UIScrollView which I elaborate on in [Structuring your UIViewController for UIScrollView positioning](#structuring-your-uiviewcontroller-for-uiscrollview-positioning).
+However, my personal preference is to use a UIScrollView which I elaborate more on in [Structuring your UIViewController for UIScrollView positioning](#structuring-your-uiviewcontroller-for-uiscrollview-positioning).

 #### Use auto assistant to position a UIScrollView